jwp/git-select/README.md

 ### Rationale

-Likely implemented dozens of times with plain clones, this implementation leverages shallow clones and sparse checkouts.
+Likely implemented dozens of times with plain clones, this implementation leverages shallow clones and sparse checkouts to minimize data transfers and cache storage requirements.

 Primarily, this is to ease the deployment of software that can be integrated with `cp -r` given that resources were already available on the filesystem.
 For many pure-Python projects, no